tresata/hackathonclt2018/README.md

 **HDFS**

-You can find the data on HDFS in the /data folder
+You can find the pre-downloaded data on HDFS in the /data/hackathon folder:

     /data/hackathon/housing
     /data/hackathon/education